-The Plan cannot accept money from the following sources: rollovers from beneficiary accounts (other than from a spouse), payments over a life expectancy or a period of 10 or more years, or mandatory age 72 distributions.
+The Plan cannot accept money from the following sources: rollovers from beneficiary accounts (other than from a spouse), payments over a life expectancy or a period of 10 or more years, or a Required Minimum Distribution (RMD).
 Also unacceptable are Roth IRAs, Coverdell Education Savings Accounts (CESAs).
 In-kind distributions of employer stock are not acceptable; therefore, stock must be sold and the proceeds (including any appreciation realized through the date of distribution) may be rolled over.
 After tax contributions from any plan may not be rolled into this Plan.